eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/class.md

            type parameter Z treated as a type */
     }

-### Generic constraints

-A class declaration may have a `given` clause for each declared type parameter to [constraint the permitted type argument](../type-parameters#constraints).
+A class declaration with type parameters may have a `given` clause for each declared type parameter to [constraint the permitted type argument](../type-parameters#constraints).

+### Concrete classes

+A class that can be [instantiated](../../expression/class-instantiation) is *concrete*.
+It follows that `abstract` or `formal` classes are not concrete.

 ### Abstract classes